+d) if IP communication is used, the IP address configuration IE is set to "address allocation not supported" and the received PROSE DIRECT LINK SECURITY MODE COMPLETE message included a link local IPv6 address IE, shall include a link local IPv6 address IE formed locally based on IETF RFC 4862 [25]; and

+e) if Ethernet communication is used, shall include the MAC address of the source 5G ProSe layer-3 end UE.

-and pass the message to the lower layers for transmission along with the initiating UE's layer-2 ID for unicast communication and the target UE's layer-2 ID for unicast communication.
+After the PROSE DIRECT LINK SECURITY ESTABLISHMENT ACCEPT message is created, the target UE shall pass the message to the lower layers for transmission along with the initiating UE's layer-2 ID for unicast communication and the target UE's layer-2 ID for unicast communication.

-Editor’s note: The content of PROSE DIRECT LINK SECURITY ESTABLISHMENT ACCEPT message is FFS.

 ***** change *****

 10.3.14.1 Message definition